The exact number of artificial objects in outer space will never be known. Many factors rule the game:

 Untold or unknown events such as classified missions and experiments, private belongings secretly left on the moon by the Apollo astronauts, family items hidden into space hardware by mission staff and technicians, or Apollo hardware unofficially returned to Earth as souvenirs by the astronauts.

-Access to Space Agencies records and databases to fetch detailed information about actual flight hardware, exact deployment sequences and other critical information to help establish more accurate listings.
+However, access to Space Agencies records and databases to fetch detailed information about actual flight hardware, exact deployment sequences and other critical information would greatly help establishing more accurate listings.